LajosPolya/aws-cdk-templates/deploy-s3-private-bucket/README.md

-# Deploy an S3 Public Bucket used as a Static Website
+# Deploy an S3 Private Bucket

 This app deploys a private S3 bucket.
 The bucket can be used to store any type of file such as zipped lambda distribution files.